Theatre Acting

 Vishal Sawan | Actor | Prayas Jagrukta ManchWhat is Theatre Acting?

 Actor Vishal Sawan has worked in Theatre Acting for 18 years & 5 months.
-Actor Vishal Sawan outlines Theatre Acting as:
+Here is how Actor Vishal Sawan detailed Theatre Acting:

 Theatre or theater is a collaborative form of fine art that uses live performers, typically actors or actresses, to present the experience of a real or imagined event before a live audience in a specific place, often a stage.